Djaytan/mc-jobs-reborn-patch-place-break/docs/CONTRIBUTING.md

 If you want to test it, copy it into your local Spigot server by taking care that the server version is compatible with the plugin.

-If you want to quickly package the Jar file without running tests and other time-consuming steps:

-    $ mvn -Pfast

-However, it's recommended to use it as little as possible.
-Never use it for validating changes before committing.

 ### 📋 Test-Driven Development (TDD)

 The [TDD](https://en.wikipedia.org/wiki/Test-driven_development) is a great way to improve software